 Meet Your Chef: Taste of Vail Edition

-My name is Joshua Marshall and I am the executive chef at the Sonnenalp Hotel in Vail.
+My name is Jason Harrison and I am the chef and owner Red Maple Catering.

 When did you first realize that you wanted to become a chef?